Village of Kenmore: Kenmore, New York

 Open Space and Recreation

-- Rapid growth at turn of 20th century leaves little in way of open space; Mang family, after selling portions of its farm for development, donated 10 acres of deed-restricted land to the village for use as a park.
+- Rapid growth at the turn of 20th century leaves little in way of open space; Mang family, after selling portions of its farm for development, donated 10 acres of deed-restricted land to the village for use as a park.
 Mang Park, a year-round recreational facility, is home to tennis courts, baseball diamonds, two municipal pools, one wading pool, basketball courts, and outdoor ice rink; community and cultural centers also at park

 - Mile-long linear park connects Kenmore Middle School with Charles Lindbergh Elementary; has basketball and tennis courts; also football, baseball, and soccer fields